-The true success of JMG's impact can be heard through our alumni stories.
+The true impact of JMG can be best shared through our alumni stories.

 Ann Ward, 2012 graduate of Winslow High School, was in JMG from grades 6-12.
 In this video, and the story, below, she shares the impact JMG has had on her life:

 First of all, I’d like to thank JMG for asking me to share my experiences.
 I wouldn’t be where I am today without JMG.

 I first enrolled in JMG at Vassalboro Community School during an incredibly tough time in my life.
 My parents fought constantly and eventually divorced.
 Throughout my childhood, I battled poverty, low self-esteem, and even an eating disorder that controlled my life.
 My mother - who is the strongest person I know - was working two jobs to make sure that my two brothers and I had everything that we needed.

 My life wasn’t easy.
 I was teased in school by students and teachers, which eventually led to self-harm and suicidal thoughts.
 When I was in the 7th grade, I was encouraged to enroll in JMG.
 My first thought was, “Great, here’s something else that’s going to make me stick out like a sore thumb”, but that wasn’t the case at all.
 I walked into the JMG classroom and immediately felt comfortable – like I finally belonged somewhere.